GearHost/Docs/articles.md

 ==================

 #Done
-- ircrow:  how to scale your cloudsite
+- Ian:  how to scale your cloudsite
 - christopher how to monitor a cloudsite
 - ian configure an ssl certificate
 - chrisconfigure a custom domain name